levkk/levthe.dev/content/posts/yet-another-language-tutorial/index.md

 Our simple language only allows numbers, but soon enough we will add strings, lists and hashes.
 We will be able to define operations between values of different types, e.g. addition between a list and a string, and our language will really take form.

-Finally, our only allowed operation in, addition, is specified one the last line:
+Finally, our only allowed operation in, addition, is specified on the last line:

 ```
 operation = '+'